 You will find almost all accommodation in Argentina on Hostel World and/or Booking.com, making booking very simple.

 Argentina’s food combines traditional dishes with strong European influences.
 European immigrants, primarily from Italy and Spain, shaped the country’s culture in every possible way, food included!
-Check out my top choices of Argentinian food you must try:

-If you could try only one dish during your visit to Argentina, that’d be Asado.
+If you could try only one dish during your trip to Argentina, that’d be Asado.
 As I told you before, it’s not just about the food.
 It’s the whole experience surrounding an Asado gathering.
 A full-on ‘Asado a la parrilla’ includes different meat cuts and interiors.
 Chinchulines -beef small intestines-, kidneys, sweetbreads, a type of blood sausage called ‘morcilla,’ and choripán -chorizo sandwich- complete a picture-perfect Asado.
 Set aside some time to take a siesta after this barbeque experience, you’ll need it!

 Another staple of Argentinian cuisine!
 Empanadas are simply semicircular pies made of pastry and different fillings.
 This is everyday street food -and my personal favorite meal of all time.
 If you are traveling on the cheap, eat empanadas!
 These affordable bites of heaven can be found pretty much anywhere.